awwmicky/url-shortener-app/README.md

 - `/database/` - handles migrates & seeds to source the data.
 - `/middleware/` - handles custom errors & validations.
 - `/models/` -  helps create, update, & validate model schemas.
-- `/routers/` - the route definitions for the APIs path.
+- `/routers/` - the route definitions for the APIs paths.

 ### Error Handling
 In `server.js`, it will listen to any 400s and 500s errors.
 In `/middleware/` , there is error handling and validation handling.
 These middleware will respond with a 422 status code and format the response to the client.